Close

 Languages: Somali and English

-Hamdi Hussein has an Associate degree in pre-nursing from Columbus State Community College.
-She is also working on her Associate Degree of Early Childhood Education.
+Hamdi Hussein has an Associate’s degree in pre-nursing from Columbus State Community College.
+She is also working on her Associate’s degree of Early Childhood Education.
 It is her fourth year of being a state-approved mentor.
-It is also her second year as a specialist training and is CPR and bloodborne pathogens certified.
+It is also her second year as a specialist training, and she is CPR and bloodborne pathogens certified.
 Hamdi opened her daycare in 2012.
-“I am doing daycare for the kids who need childcare in my area.”
+She is doing daycare for the kids who need childcare in her area.